ecspit/STEPSolutionDatabase.github.io/README.md

 | Topic(s) | Maths topic(s) involved |
 | Answer | Link to solution PDF |

 The site dynamically lists all entries in a searchable table.

 ---

+## 📥 Contributing

+Contributions are welcome!
+You can help by:

+- Adding new solutions
+- Improving existing write-ups
+- Fixing typos or formatting issues

+To contribute:

+1. **Fork** the repository.
+2. Create a new **branch**.
+3. Submit a **pull request** with your changes.

+---

+## ❤️ Support

+If you find this useful, **star ⭐ the repo** and share it with other STEP students!

+---